hydpy-dev/hydpy/hydpy/docs/rst/project_structure.rst

 All project files are in the project's sub-subdirectories.
 Except for conditions, these sub-subdirectories are usually named `default`.
-You can add directories with different names to, for example, hold the parameter values of multiple calibrations in one project.
+You can add directories with different names, for example, to hold the parameter values of multiple calibrations in one project.

 HydPy offers functionalities for reading and writing project files.
 Besides time